 - Jennifer Creed, MD, PhD, (resident, class of 2017), who was able to pay for laboratory supplies for a project examining whether inhaled argon could improve recovery, neuroinflammation, or neurologic outcome in mice.
 The results of this project were published in a recent issue of Neurocritical Care.

 "As a third year resident I wrote my first case report and wanted to submit to an open access journal.
 The journal accepted my publication and the Don Sanders fund paid my article publication fee.
-Having this funding resource available opens up opportunities for residents to write and publish during their training as we create a foundation for our careers.” -Elijah Lackey, MD, resident, class of 2022
+This resource opens up opportunities for residents to write and publish as we create a foundation for our careers.” -Elijah Lackey, MD, resident, class of 2022

 How to Give